 Chants are great for games, learning rhythm, intonation, and TPR (total physical response).
-Rhythmic orchestra includes making easy DIY instruments with recyclables and using them to follow the rhythm of the song while singing.
+A rhythmic orchestra includes making easy DIY instruments with recyclables and using them to follow the song’s rhythm while singing.

 - Who took the cookie (farm animals) – The same as above;